 I have decided to move forward with just six levels to begin with instead of my planned twelve.
-This will allow me to get cracking on the actual game play.
+This will allow me to get cracking on the actual gameplay.
 I would like to offer the player two game modes: a simple arcade version which is just for getting high scores and a bit of fun and a challenge version where you unlock levels, fallers and goodies.

 A quick look

-The screenshot above should give you a pretty clear idea of the game and it’s graphic style.
-I am going for a soft color scheme and simplistic graphics due to the time frame and although you might thing it looks uninspiring I hope the simple, one mechanic gameplay will make it fun for a bit and the unlockables will keep you playing.
+The screenshot above should give you a pretty clear idea of the game and its graphic style.
+I am going for a soft color scheme and simplistic graphics due to the time frame and although you might think it looks uninspiring I hope the simple, one mechanic gameplay will make it fun for a bit and the unlockables will keep you playing.
 If I have any time left at the end I will add the additional levels, characters and extras.

 Fingers in pies and plates in the air

 A positive side effect of being so motivated to create games is that the enthusiasm and motivation is seeping into other areas of my life as well.
 I am eager to find time to hit the gym, I am blogging a whole lot more and I have a list of game graphics I want to create for my online shop graphic-buffet.com, which is as long as my arm.
 The only issue with all this is that I don’t have enough time to do all these things which is a real shame.
 I know I just need to focus on a couple of things but it’s hard not to use motivation on all the other projects.
-One such distraction is the re-building of AppTrawler.com, a game review site which was popular a couple of years ago but changed hands.
+One such distraction is the re-building of AppTrawler.com, a game review site that was popular a couple of years ago but changed hands.
 Now I have it back I wanted to resurrect it… But more on that later.

 Start your engines

-Now the initial graphic work is done I will fight with my urges one more time and sit myself information of illustrator to finish any niggles before I export all the elements for the game engine on Friday.
+Now the initial graphic work is done I will fight with my urges one more time and sit myself information of the illustrator to finish any niggles before I export all the elements for the game engine on Friday.
 I will export for iPad and iPhone at the same time so I am ready to port it over later on.

-It seems you need a lot of self motivation AND self discipline when creating games.
+It seems you need a lot of self-motivation AND self-discipline when creating games.
 If you don’t put in the groundwork then your project is sure to sink… Lesson learned (or being learned)